toneworm/whatsapp-text-to-json/README.md

 Convert exported Whatsapp chat text files to JSON

 ## Exporting chat from Whatsapp
-Go to the chat you want to export, then go to Group Info, select Export Chat (Without Media), export it and unzip it to get to the txt file.
+Go to the chat you want to export, then go to Group Info, select Export Chat (Without Media), export and unzip it to extract the txt file.

 ## How to use
 This will convert the chat txt file to a JSON file of the same name.